redfern08/redfern08/README.md

 * More projects soon....

 ## Websites
 You can view my portfolio [here](https://isaacfearn.com/).
-There, I will add more of my projects and work overtime.
+I will add more of my projects and work overtime.